microsoft/LUIS-Samples/bot-integration-samples/hotel-finder/csharp/README.md

 ## Features

 * Bundled [intents](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-intent) and [entities](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-entity-types) from LUIS that focus on one task.
-Understand more about bundling here: [Plan your app](https://www.microsoft.com/cognitive-services/en-us/LUIS-api/documentation/Plan-your-app).
+Understand more about bundling in [Plan your app](https://www.microsoft.com/cognitive-services/en-us/LUIS-api/documentation/Plan-your-app).

 * LUIS Patterns that help LUIS infer entities based on a Regular Expression match.
-Learn more here: [Patterns improve prediction accuracy](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-patterns).
+Learn more about how [Patterns improve prediction accuracy](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-patterns).

 * LUIS Phrase List Features that categorize similar words into a single word category.
-Learn more here: [Phrase list features in LUIS](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-feature).
+Learn more about [Phrase list features in LUIS](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-feature).

 * Bing Spell Check (optional) that corrects common spelling errors the user may type into the chat client.
-Learn more here: [Correct misspelled words with Bing Spell Check](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-tutorial-bing-spellcheck).
+Learn more about how to [Correct misspelled words with Bing Spell Check](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-tutorial-bing-spellcheck).

 ## Prerequisites